The Purpose of the Fund

 - Approaches which involve any of the following art forms: crafts; creative writing, including poetry; dance; design; film; music; opera; photography; digital arts and media; theatre and drama; the visual arts; and cross-arts practices.

 In order to understand the context of teacher continuing professional development and learning across the UK, PHF funded seven pilot projects (June 2016 to July 2018).
 During the pilot phase, we worked in partnership with the Centre for the Use of Research and Evidence in Education (CUREE) who undertook formative evaluation and delivered a programme of grantee learning.
-An evaluation report on the first year of the pilot phase is available here.
+An evaluation report on the two-year pilot programme is available here.
+Case studies on four schools participating in the pilot programme offer helpful insight to schools looking to embed learning through the arts in the primary curriculum.
+Initial findings from the first year of the pilot phase is available here.

 The films and blogs included in this area of the site give further detail about the purpose and priorities of the Teacher Development Fund and the work of the pilot projects.

 If you would like to find out more about the Teacher Development Fund, please e-mail email@example.com.